austintgriffith/Galleass-Fishing/README.md

 2) If you're not using Ropsten, update the Galleass contract address.

-3) Enter the block of your first TX with Galleas.
+3) Set the minimumEth variable.

 4) Enable RPC on your local node.
 Eth, net, web3, and personal are the needed APIs.

+4) Run main.js.

+If there was an issue with the bot and your boat is still at sea, run the disembark script on it's own.